DETAILED ACTION

 At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of obtaining at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and the executing comprises executing the trained AI model on the at least one of the IP address and the geographic location to generate the activity risk profile; and outputting the activity risk profile via a window displayed on a graphical user interface (GUI) on a display as taught by Abrams in order to generate a risk analysis metric indicative of a likelihood the user account event is malicious or safe (Abrams, Abstract).

-Regarding claim 11, TRIVEDI teaches the method of claim 9, wherein the obtaining the context comprises instructing an audio processor to parse the audio from the ongoing telephone call to determine at least one of a background noise and a tone of voice during the ongoing telephone call, and the executing comprises executing the trained AI model on the at least one of the background noise and the tone of voice to generate the activity risk profile, wherein an AI agent performs an action based on the activity risk profile (paragraphs [0042] and [0083]; labels or scores may indicate known third fraud indicator data associated with content and/or one or more voice characteristics identified from the voice data of the past incoming calls.
+Regarding claim 11, TRIVEDI teaches the method of claim 9, wherein the obtaining the context comprises instructing an audio processor to parse the audio from the ongoing telephone call to determine at least one of a background noise and a tone of voice during the ongoing telephone call, and the executing comprises executing the AI model on the at least one of the background noise and the tone of voice to generate the activity risk profile, wherein an AI agent performs the action based on the activity risk profile (paragraphs [0042] and [0083]; labels or scores may indicate known third fraud indicator data associated with content and/or one or more voice characteristics identified from the voice data of the past incoming calls.
 Training may proceed by feeding voice data of a past incoming call from the training data into the model of the machine learning system, the model having variables set at initialized values, e.g., at random, based on Gaussian noise or a pre-trained model).

-Regarding claim 12, TRIVEDI teaches the method of claim 9, wherein the executing the action comprises generating a verification question to be asked during the ongoing telephone call and displaying the verification question on at least one of the computing device and the GUI (paragraphs [0105] and [0108]; notification may also optionally include educative information 1006 (e.g., in the form of tips for future incoming calls) to prevent the user from falling prey to voice phishing.
+Regarding claim 12, TRIVEDI teaches the method of claim 9, wherein the executing the action comprises generating a verification question and displaying the verification question on a device display of the computing device (paragraphs [0105] and [0108]; notification may also optionally include educative information 1006 (e.g., in the form of tips for future incoming calls) to prevent the user from falling prey to voice phishing.
 For example, the educative information 1006 may give the user tools for proactively identifying fraudulent activity, such as questions that can be asked to verify the caller).

-Regarding claim 14, TRIVEDI teaches the method of claim 9, comprising obtaining a user profile associated with the ongoing telephone call, wherein the executing the trained AI model comprises executing the trained AI model on the user profile to generate the activity risk profile (paragraphs [0065] and [0068]; given that fraudsters are constantly using new or different phone numbers for voice phishing attacks, the known fraudulent numbers included within the first data set may be pooled and/or periodically updated from one or more internal or external resources).
+Regarding claim 14, TRIVEDI teaches the method of claim 9, further comprising obtaining a profile associated with the ongoing telephone call, wherein the executing the AI model comprises executing the AI model on the user profile to generate the activity risk profile (paragraphs [0065] and [0068]; given that fraudsters are constantly using new or different phone numbers for voice phishing attacks, the known fraudulent numbers included within the first data set may be pooled and/or periodically updated from one or more internal or external resources).

-Regarding claim 16, TRIVEDI teaches the method of claim 9, wherein the activity risk profile comprises an activity risk indicator, and the activity risk indicator is a visual indicator displayed on the GUI during the ongoing telephone call (paragraphs [0023] and [0107]; determining a status for an incoming call to a user's communication device as at least one of fraudulent or confirmed and generating a notification indicating the status for display on the communication device).
+Regarding claim 16, TRIVEDI teaches the method of claim 9, wherein the activity risk profile comprises an activity risk indicator visually displayed on a user interface of the communication device (paragraphs [0023] and [0107]; determining a status for an incoming call to a user's communication device as at least one of fraudulent or confirmed and generating a notification indicating the status for display on the communication device).

-Regarding claim 17, TRIVEDI teaches a computer-readable storage medium comprising instructions which when executed by a computer cause a processor to perform (paragraphs [0036] and [0117]; please see a processor 110A and a memory 112A):
+Regarding claim 17, TRIVEDI teaches a non-transitory computer-readable storage medium comprising instructions which when executed by a computer cause a processor to perform (paragraphs [0036] and [0117]; please see a processor 110A and a memory 112A):

 capturing audio from an ongoing telephone call (paragraph [0048]; process 200 may include identifying an entity and an interaction allegedly associated with the incoming call from the voice data);